Best Treatments for Leaky Gut Syndrome and IBS

 Attacks may also be triggered by certain foods and beverages such as carbohydrates, high fat foods, caffeine and alcohol.

 Leaky Gut Syndrome, on the other hand, is due to do with structural changes of the intestine that cause it to become more permeable to toxins.

 Normally, the intestinal wall is an efficient barrier, allowing only small particles such as nutrients, electrolytes and good bacteria to pass into the bloodstream to be carried around the body.
 Larger unwanted particles such as toxins and pathogens are unable to pass through.

-Whilst the exact cause is unknown, intestinal permeability can be affected by poor diet, particularly one that is low in fiber and high in fat, alcohol consumption, antibiotic use and the use of Non-Steroidal Anti-Inflammatory Drugs.
+Whilst the exact cause is unknown, intestinal permeability can be affected by poor diet, particularly one that is low in fiber and high in fat, stealth infections, alcohol consumption, antibiotic use and the use of Non-Steroidal Anti-Inflammatory Drugs.

 Generally speaking, IBS symptoms are more typical than those of Leaky Gut Syndrome, making IBS easier to diagnose and treat.

 Management of IBS can be difficult and treatment unrewarding, leading physicians and patients toward alternative, natural therapies.
 Herbal treatments are safe to use and rarely have serious side effects, and natural treatments are always the best treatments to try first.